goinvo/goinvo.com/README.md

 $ yarn upload
 ```

 That's it!
 You should see lots of messages like `Already exists: <file>`.
 Make sure your files were uploaded by scanning for the message `Successfully uploaded: <your-file>`.
 If so, your images are ready to use on the site.
+Note that the upload will fail if any of your images are not exported at exactly 2000px wide.

-### Using images in React
+### Using images
+If you're looking to use an image in a case study, please skip to the next section.
+Otherwise...

 The project has an `<Image />` component which takes care of most of the image rendering process for you.
 Simply include the component with the path to your image (which corresponds to the Dropbox path) like so:
 ```js
 <Image src="/images/about/bowling.jpg" />